Skip to content

 Methodology Injection

-Every agent receives the same ~400-line system prompt covering: worker workflow, git discipline, code quality, debugging protocol, orchestration philosophy, memory system, and communication patterns.
+Every agent receives the same system prompt.
+There are only two roles — root orchestrator and worker — and all agents share the exact same stable prompt.
+Root agents discover their role from get_tree (their node is at the top).
+The prompt covers: worker workflow, git discipline, code quality, debugging protocol, orchestration philosophy, memory system, and communication patterns.
 Strategy goes in the system prompt (WHEN and WHY), mechanics go in tool descriptions (HOW).
 This separation means you can change workflow without touching tools, and vice versa.

 Key system prompt principles: